Stormwater Infrastructure

 The City of San Diego Stormwater Department has a budget shortfall of $1.6 billion in outstanding projects.

 San Diego currently funds its stormwater infrastructure on an ad hoc basis.
 Instead of having a dedicated funding source to meet its ongoing stormwater maintenance and repair needs, the City uses General Funds and other non-dedicated sources as they become available.
-Current funds would not fund any new stormwater or integrated water management projects, which are crucial elements of improving regional climate resilience, reducing pollution in communities, and protecting San Diego from water scarcity.
+Current funds (as of 2024) would not fund any new stormwater or integrated water management projects, which are crucial elements of improving regional climate resilience, reducing pollution in communities, and protecting San Diego from water scarcity.

 For decades, the City lacked the political will to plan for or fund an integrated water management strategy, allowing the gap between critical infrastructure maintenance needs and available funding to widen into the $1.6 billion deficit we see today.
 San Diego has one of the lowest existing stormwater fees in the state.
 Current rates show property owners paying less than one dollar a month to cover San Diego’s stormwater budget.